SamDund/Assign2Education/README.md

-### Assignment 3: Data Cleaning and Analysis
+### Assignment 4: gh_pages Branch

 #### Sam Dundon and Thierry Racaud
 * * *
 #### Project Introduction
-This is a data cleaning and analysis overview for Thierry Racaud's thesis titled: "The Country-level Impact of Educational Features on the Rate of Entrepreneurship."
-The overview has been divided into the following sections:
+This is a branch of the Assignment2Education repository linked to our [project website](http://samdund.github.io/Assign2Education/).

+The website divides our project into the following sections:

 1. Research Question
-2. Estimation Strategy
+2. Project Overview
-3. Data Collection and Cleaning
+3. Variables
+4. Causal Chain
+5. Geographic Variation in our Explanatory Variable
-4. Data Analysis
+6. Statistical Analysis
-5. Outlook

-The overview includes dynamically linked [citations for R packages](https://raw.githubusercontent.com/SamDund/Assign2Education/master/DataRpackageCitations.bib).
+7. Conclusions

+The core of our output for this project is accessable in the interactive chart at the top of the page.
+With this chart, users can choose variables for the x and y axis and see the variation among OECD countries and over time.
+This chart was created using googleVis.
+Citations for this and other packages used in the creation of the website can be found [here](https://raw.githubusercontent.com/SamDund/Assign2Education/gh-pages/RpackageCitations.bib).

-#### Proposal File
+#### Sources
-The data analysis overview is [GEMDataSource.Rmd](https://raw.githubusercontent.com/SamDund/Assign2Education/master/GEMDataSource.Rmd).
-Please click [here](https://raw.githubusercontent.com/SamDund/Assign2Education/master/GEMDataSource.html) to access the html for the RMarkdown file and open it in Chrome or a similar application.
+Data used to create the website is imported from the main or gh-pages branch using the repmis program (as indicated in the [index.Rmd](https://github.com/SamDund/Assign2Education/blob/gh-pages/index.Rmd) file).

-#### Other Repository Contents
+#### Other Relevant Repository Branch Files

-- Proposal: A file with assignment two information including a README, RMarkdown proposal file, knitted PDF and html versions of the proposal file, Main bibliography file dynamically linked to EducProposal.Rmd, and a Bibliography file dynamically linked to EducProposal.Rmd with citations for R and packages
-- Misc: A folder with extra source files used for exploring other R features.
-This file will likely be used for the next class assignment
-- Img: A file containing the OECD chart in the EducProposal.Rmd file
-- Other: A project file, cached files, gitignore, .RData, and .Rhistory files
+- Index_sources: This contans an Rmarkdown file with the code used to generate imputed data for the imputed data frame used in two simulations included in the website.

+- GEM Data: This is the folder holding the imputed data frame and other data

+- RpackageCitations: This file provides citations for the R packages used to create the website

+- Other: Please refer to the [master branch](https://github.com/SamDund/Assign2Education/tree/master) for other data and supporting documentation.

+#### Master Branch
+Please see the master branch to view other information on this fully reproducable project.

 #### Contact